Tribute to Puzzle: 9/9/12-11/3/15

 When I began blogging and wrote Puz’s adoption story, I never imagined I would write a tribute to her a few short months later.
 Puzzle, Puz for short, was our sweet and gentle pet, and she was part of the family.
-For any who may have missed out on her adoption story, please read it here.

 A few weeks ago, Puzzle went to the vet for routine vaccinations on a Saturday morning.
 She came home, and everything seemed normal.
 By Monday afternoon, she was slightly favoring her right, back leg.
 Tuesday night, she was crying and obviously in some sort of pain.
 By Wednesday morning, she suddenly had rear-end paralysis and was dragging the back part of her body and hind legs.
 She was absolutely pitiful.

 A trip to the vet left us with a lot of unanswered questions.
 The doctor thought she had a problem with her spine but was really unsure what was wrong or what caused the problem.
 She was given a pain shot and three different medications.
 The vet advised us to keep an eye on her and limit her walking/dragging.